Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-How do you move forward in life?
-The best way is through it.
-Or, as Robert Frost said, "The best way out is always through."
-This means that it is better to confront your challenges and work through them than to go around them.
-This quote relates to my daily life by reminding me to take on any obstacles that come my way and trust that I have the perseverance to persevere and make it through.
+Taking risks is part of being an entrepreneur.
+As Roy Ash once said, “An entrepreneur tends to bite off a little more than he can chew hoping he’ll quickly learn how to chew it.”
+Though it can be daunting to take on a challenge that seems too big to handle, it’s important to remember that you have the potential to achieve it.

 <!-- </quote> -->